 A ‘Toast to the Lasses’ is proposed, featuring reference to Burns works and often pertaining to ladies present at the supper.
 This is followed by a response from the ladies.
 The host thanks guests for their contributions to the festivities, and performs the toast to the Immortal Memory of Robert Burns.

 Auld Lang Syne is traditionally belted out to draw the evening to a close.

 Need tickets?
-Look no further, click the link below to visit our ticketing merchant’s website… and look out for our special offer family tickets!
+Click the link below… and look out for our special offer family tickets!

 Tickets can also be bought in person from our box office (on Munches St) or by calling 01387 271820.